scala-network/Lets-Tip-Me/README.md

 Funding platform for the Stellite Blockchain.

-In the future it can extend to all types of projects and connect to StellitePay.
+In the future it can extend to all types of funding and connect to StellitePay.

 # How To (Temporary)